2017

 To the veteran Grand Prix driver, Sebring is just another race.

-To me, it was my biggest thrill.40
+To me, it was my biggest thrill.

 We arrived in Sebring Tuesday (before the race on Saturday, March 23) to find Anatoly Arutunoff’s Lancia which we were to drive was still on the boat.
 To say the least, this was a dark moment.
 Things began to brighten when we learned Charlie Kolb of Miami, Florida, had a ride in a Porsche and his Twin Cam Triumph might be available.
 We made a B-line to Charlie’s and after hours of negotiations came out with a ride in #40.

-40 daimler#40 is a 2-liter Twin Cam prototype model.
+#40 is a 2-liter Twin Cam prototype model.
 Two years ago the TR factory produced 4 of these for LeMans.
 No more have been built.
 The under 2-liter class in which we ran included, among others, the Ferraris.
 (So they placed 1st and 2nd overall.
 What the heck.
 We didn’t go for 1st over-all anyway.)

 After taking our physicals in the trailer near tech, we began practice.
-Our car had a right-hand drive40 police that took a little getting used to.
+Our car had a right-hand drive that took a little getting used to.
 The 5.2-mile course is laid out on an abandoned airport.
 (About 1/3 is thru streets around the hangers.)
 It’s a busy course.
 The going really gets fun when you finally get lined out on a sweeping RH bend going right on the ragged edge at about 90 MPH and a Ferrari passes you like you were standing still.
 Night practice was also a new experience.
 Don’t let anyone kid you, high-speed driving lights don’t help that much.

 Saturday finally rolled around and by 9:30 AM 65 sports and cars were on the starting grid.
 The drivers were lined up for the LeMans start and at 10:00 Jesse Coleman dropped the green flag and the race was on.
 There were three of us driving #40, Ed Wilson, Bob Hall, and I. Ed made the start and drove the first 2-hour shift, I took the next 2 hours, & Bob followed up.